johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

     - Helmet
     - Togglers

-    For a more in-depth guide on working with the layout, please visit [CanvasX Layout](/CX_DesignSystem/Components/CX_Layout/).
+    For a more in-depth guide on working with the layout, please visit [Vital Layout](/VitalDesignSystem/Components/VitalLayout/).

 01. FlowContainer/Layout Tool:
     - Implement the basic layout editors for the site.